-Finally, REALTORS® agree with lawmakers and the Administration that taxpayers should be protected, private capital must return to the housing finance market, and that the size of government participation in the housing sector should decrease if the market is to function properly.
-Where we continue to disagree with some is "how" these aspirations should be accomplished.
-Those who advocate for legislation that effectively constrains, shuts-down the secondary mortgage market functions traditionally served by Fannie Mae and Freddie Mac, removes government participation from the conventional mortgage market, and/or relies only on private capital to operate the secondary mortgage market need only examine the current miniscule activity in the jumbo and manufactured housing mortgage markets in order to understand the implications of private capital as the sole participant in the secondary mortgage market.
+REALTORS® agree with lawmakers and the Administration that taxpayers should be protected, private capital must return to the housing finance market, and that the size of government participation in the housing sector should decrease if the market is to function properly.
+Those who advocate for legislation that constrains or removes government participation from the conventional mortgage market, and/or relies only on a purely private secondary mortgage market need only examine the current miniscule activity in the jumbo and manufactured housing mortgage markets in order to understand the implications of such a system.
 In both of these markets, mortgage capital became nearly non-existent, which prohibited creditworthy borrowers from access to the funds required to purchase a home.